arafatm/arafatm.github.io/_articles/agile/shape-up.md

 step[](#program-just-enough-for-the-next-step)

 The same is true for back-end work.
 It doesn’t have to be all or nothing.
-Sometimes a designer just needs some scaffolding—a couple fields that save data or some code to navigate from one stubbed screen to another.
+Sometimes a designer just needs some scaffolding - a couple fields that save data or some code to navigate from one stubbed screen to another.
 Other times she needs to populate a variable in the template with a collection of real data so she can iterate on different displays (rows, columns, media boxes, etc) to find